-Section 2 of this report includes four Documentation Views developed to create an efficient internal structure that bases its approach on the users, staff and communities interested in accessing the information.
+Section 2 of this report includes four Documentation Views developed to create an efficient internal structure that bases its approach on the users, staff and communities interested on accessing the information.
 Their primary intent is to provide a systematic methodology to record, classify and categorize documentation, catalog their respective repositories, define ownership and target audiences, and organize relationships and dependencies between documents.
 Crucially, this structure allows individual groups to identify definitive sources of information, i.e., the normative source of information, thereby supporting an orderly way to reference information project-wide throughout operations without depending on an individual's system-specific knowledge.
-The normative source of information is the primary location where a piece of information is documented, and this location shall be used to reference and source that information to ensure the information is consistently and accurately.
-The Documentation Working Group intends that the implementation of the Documentation Views constitute a deliverable from the construction project to Rubin Operations and form part of construction completeness and operations readiness.
+The Documentation Working Group intends the implementation of the Documentation Views will constitute a deliverable from the construction projects to the operations teams as a method to show construction completeness and operations readiness.
 It is critical that this effort and responsibility is shared between construction project subsystems, pre-operations and operations technical staff, particularly during knowledge transfer and documentation strategy transition stages.
 The managing groups will complete the Views such that their documentation are organized in a common way and operations staff are capable of managing the content before taking ownership.
 It is expected that no content currently used in construction or pre-operations will be lost.

-The Documentation Views will power the proposed Rubin Documentation Portal, a web application to provide access and discovery to different documents and documentation types and assist users in retrieving information.
-The proposed architecture includes products already implemented for Rubin Observatory, namely the LSST the Docs (LTD) documentation delivery platform, SITCOMTN-012.
-The Documentation Working Group expects that the majority of effort for software developers will be to understand the use-cases and how various groups will utilize the Documentation Views, and to develop software tools to serve the Documentation Portal via repository metadata.
-The new Rubin Documentation Portal is detailed in Section 3.
+The Documentation Views will fuel the proposed Documentation Portal, a web application to provide access and discovery to different documents and documentation types and assisting users in retrieving information and its primary source.
+The proposed architecture includes products already implemented for Rubin Observatory, namely the LSST the Docs (LTD) documentation delivery platform.
+The Documentation Working Group expects the majority of effort for software developers will be to understand the use-cases and how various groups utilize the Documentation Views and to development of software tools to serve the Documentation Portal via repository metadata.
+The new Documentation Portal is detailed in Section 4.